 - If you have a pool, the chlorine that you add to your pool can bleach your clothing.

-- Other household items, such as hydrogen peroxide and certain whitening toothpastes, can have a bleaching affect on certain types of fabric, so exercise caution.
+- Other household items, such as hydrogen peroxide and certain whitening toothpastes, can have a bleaching effect on certain types of fabric, so exercise caution.

 - Powdered cleansers such as Comet or Ajax contain bleach that can discolor clothing or other fabric.